 Gluten-Free Chiffon Cake Tips

-- Cool it upside down.
+Cool the cake upside down.
 Even after baking, chiffon cakes require a little extra TLC.
 To prevent the cake from collapsing, cool it upside down.
 Today, many tube pans include little legs that you can invert the pan onto.
-However, if your pan doesn't have legs or if your cake rises higher than the legs, carefully slide the center of the cake pan onto a glass bottle--like a wine bottle or gluten-free beer bottle.
+However, if your pan doesn’t have legs or if your cake rises higher than the legs, carefully slide the center of the cake pan onto a glass bottle–like a wine bottle or gluten-free beer bottle.

 *Low-gluten pastry flour contains gluten and is not suitable for those on a gluten-free diet.